duduCarneiro/bankist/README.md

 On the right side we have three options that we can do.
 We can transfer money to someone else, request a loan from the bank and close the account.

-So lets request a loan here.
-Lets say I need
-1,000 euros.
-So I click here
-and then after some time it is approved and it appears here as a deposit.
+So, to illustrate, let's request a loan.
+Let's say I need 1,000 euros.
+So I click here and then after some time it is approved (the amount has to pass some criteria) and it appears as a deposit.
-Okay.
-Then I can also transfer money and there is a user called JD.
-And lets say I wanna transfer 5,000.
-So lets try that.
-And so now I have 5,000 less than I use to have.
+Then I can also transfer money to another user.
+Let's say I want to transfer 5,000.
+Then, I have 5,000 less than I use to have.
-Finally we can also sort these here.
-So now they are sorted
-and now they are back to normal.
+We can check out if the other user got their money.
-And now lets go to that other account JD with the pin of
+Let's go to that other account (fake "log in" with user `jd` and PIN `2222`).
+And indeed here it is.
-2222
-and so lets check out if she has a deposit of 5,000.And indeed here it is.
-We also see that this account here is in US dollars and with the American formatting while the other one was in euros.
-And so that's something
-that we're gonna take care of in the next section.
-But in this section we will actually take care of displaying all of these movements, making these operations here possible, calculating the statistics as well as the current balance and so yah, I think it's gonna be a lot of fun and I'm really happy with this application.
-I think it looks amazing,
-it also looks like a real world use case and yah, overall this is a great project for training Arrays because we can do lots of these stuffthat you see here on the screen using Arrays.Great, so now that you have a feeling for how this application works lets take a look at a flow chart that I designed

 ## ⚙️ Built with